trueheart78/trueheart78.com/games.md

 1. LEGO: The Movie (PS4)
 1. Mirror's Edge: Catalyst (PS4)
 1. Shadowrun Returns: Dragonfall (PC)
+1. The Witcher 3: Hearts of Stone DLC (PS4)
+1. The Witcher 3: Blood and Wine DLC (PS4)
 1. Titanfall 2 (PS4)
 1. Tomb Raider: Rise of the Tomb Raider (PS4)
 1. Uncharted 3 from _The Uncharted Collection_ (PS4)